 They epitomise indoor/outdoor living wherever you live and often have nostalgic roots that originated from communities from the past as they were seen as a social hub to catch up with the local news.

-Today, they are used for all types of entertaining, be it a shared drink on an evening, an impromptu set from a local musician or a more organized event like Porchfest – an annual affair that is held across the US and Canada on front porches, or an elegant way to wine and dine your friends and families at the weekend.
+Today, they are used for all types of entertaining, be it a shared drink on an evening, an impromptu set from a local musician or a more organized event like Porchfest – an annual affair that is held across the US and Canada on front porches.
+They can also make a perfect extension of your garden ideas and make an elegant way to wine and dine your friends and families at the weekend.

-Below we have curated some beautiful designs ideas for you to be inspired by for your own front porch, whatever its size.
+Below we have curated some beautiful front porch ideas and designs for you to be inspired by...

 Front porch ideas